If you want to take care of your health while on the road, you’ll want to know these tips for traveling with Medicare.

 If you are traveling in the U.S. and you have medical care insurance with Original Medicare, you are covered when traveling the 50 states and any of its territories (aka Puerto Rico, the District of Columbia, American Samoa, the Virgin Islands, Guam, and the Northern Mariana Islands).

 Original Medicare plans A & B are the most ideal to have if you plan to travel frequently or have extended stays in other states as they provide coverage for hospital and medical expenses.
 If you happen to need to go to a hospital or clinic during your stay in another state or U.S. territory, Medicare will cover these expenses.
+Of course if you are wondering, you can read all about Medicare cover explained and get specific coverage details so you aren’t surprised if something happens.

 However, not all Medicare Advantage Plans will pay for the medical care you receive outside of the service area.
 Some Medicare Advantage Plans will cover the cost of medical care outside of the service area.
 But it will often come with copayments, coinsurances, or service restrictions.